 What is Heart Failure?

 A normal healthy heart can pump blood to the body to meet even strenuous demands.
-Circulating blood carries oxygen and nutrients to the tissues and removes waste products.
-A weakened heart muscle has difficulty performing this task, which leads to fluid (water) back up in the lungs and other parts of the body such as the feet, ankles, legs, hands and abdomen.
+Circulating blood carries oxygen and nutrients to the tissues, and removes waste products.
+A weakened heart muscle has difficulty performing this task, which leads to fluid (water) back-up in the lungs and other parts of the body such as the feet, ankles, legs, hands and abdomen.
 Fluid retention then makes pumping even more difficult.
 The body needs blood constantly pumped through it, carrying oxygen and other nutrients to bones, nerves and organs.
-When pumping slows down, the rest of the body does not get what it needs to work well and puts even more demands on the already weakened heart.
+With heart failure, pumping slows down and the rest of the body does not get what it needs to work well, which puts even more demands on the already weakened heart.